weigert/dima/README.md

     > dima []
     1

+Dima has a built in set of physical constants:

+    > dima R
+    8.31446 kg m^2 K^-1 mol^-1 s^-2

+You can change your cout precision (see main file) to stop early value truncation.

 Note that dima uses square brackets because the default bash shell doesn't like `()` round brackets, and I don't want to always have to type `\(` and `\)`.
 This program is about convenience.
 Feel free to fork and change though if you are using a different shell.